Tool Packs and Installed Assets

 Bundled packs at a glance

-core- foundational diagnostics and docs access (oat-doctor,oat-docs)docs- docs and agent-instructions governance workflowsworkflows- project lifecycle skills, wrap-up reporting, reviewer agents, and core project templatesideas- lightweight ideation and promotion flowsutility- review and repo-maintenance helpersproject-management- file-backed backlog/reference skills plus backlog and roadmap templatesresearch- research, analysis, comparison, and synthesis skillsbrainstorm- always-on brainstorming entry point with visual companion
+core- foundational diagnostics and docs access (oat-doctor,oat-docs)docs- docs and agent-instructions governance workflowsworkflows- project lifecycle skills, the project subagent-dispatch adapter, wrap-up reporting, reviewer agents, and core project templatesideas- lightweight ideation and promotion flowsutility- review and repo-maintenance helpers plus the provider-neutral subagent-dispatch engineproject-management- file-backed backlog/reference skills plus backlog, roadmap, current-state, file-per-record decision, and AGENTS-guide templatesresearch- research, analysis, comparison, and synthesis skillsbrainstorm- always-on brainstorming entry point with visual companion

 oat tools command group